 By using UGC on TikTok, brands remain native to the platform, expand their TOF reach and brand recognition, provide social proof, and build user trust and loyalty.
 Whether hiring content creators to make specific UGC for ad campaigns or discovering UGC via social listening, users feel more connected discovering a product through a friendly face versus an overproduced, more traditional ad.

-No UGC is bad UGC as it reflects user sentiment, builds brand awareness, and represents advocacy and loyalty.
+UGC as it reflects user sentiment, builds brand awareness, and represents advocacy and loyalty.
 Whether or not UGC is shared on your branded account, it helps build community and encourages social interaction and sharing.